SEESolutions-it/DpdlEngine/README.md

 Dpdl is a **constrained device** and **rapid prototyping** programming language framework with built-in database technology.
-Dpdl enables access to the Java platform API and external java libraries and supports the embedding and execution of ANSI C code and OCaml language directly within Dpdl scripts.
+Dpdl enables access to the Java platform API and external java libraries and supports the embedding and execution of ANSI C code, Python and OCaml language directly within Dpdl scripts.

-## Dpdl ( Java API + OCaml + Embedded C ) = Powerful and Versatile
+## Dpdl ( Java API + Embedded C + Python + OCaml) = Powerful and Versatile

 Common IoT protocol stacks such as **Bluetooth(tm)** and **CoAP** (Constrained Application Protocol) are integrated by default and third party libraries and functions can be added as extensions.